joseeden/KodeKloud_Engineer_Labs/Tasks_61-70/TASK_65-Manage_Git_repositories.md

 drwxr-sr-x    3 max      max           4096 Nov 28 23:22 story_blog
 ```

-Check out the files that needs to be copied from the specified directory.
+Check the files that needs to be copied from the specified directory.

 ```bash
 max $ ls -la /usr/security/